hpcleuven/VscDocumentation/source/software/matlab_parallel_computing.rst

 One of these properties, you will always have to set, namely `AccountName`.
 Set this to the name of your credit account.

 Next to this, it is also possible to change the more standard parameters of the cluster profile.
 One of these is the `JobStorageLocation` parameter.
 This defaults to a location in your `$VSC_HOME`.
-If you are producing a lot of output, it might be good to change this location to e.g. `$VSC_DATA`.
+It is however strongly recommended to change this to another location, e.g. `$VSC_DATA`.
 Changing this, or any of the other cluster profile parameters can be done as follows:

 ::